metacube-games/starknetid.go/README.md

 ## Documentation

-The library is documented using GoDoc.
-You can find the documentation [here](https://pkg.go.dev/github.com/metacube-games/starknetid.go).
+The library is documented using GoDoc, you can find the documentation [here](https://pkg.go.dev/github.com/metacube-games/starknetid.go).
+Moreover, you can also refer to the documentation on the [starknet.id doc website](https://docs.starknet.id/devs/starknetidgo) where there are code examples for each methods.

 ## Features